 What Is Gemcitabine?

-Studies have proven that gemcitabine in combination with other chemotherapy drugs has a significantly better outcome than gemcitabine on its own.
+Gemcitabine is often combined with other chemo drugs.
+Studies have shown that gemcitabine in combination with other chemotherapy medications has a significantly better outcome than gemcitabine on its own.

 Gemcitabine’s treatment cycle is typically 21 days, with patients receiving the medication once every three weeks.
-Patients will often receive gemcitabine for several cycles in a row, especially when they demonstrative positive changes.
+Mesothelioma patients often receive gemcitabine for several cycles in a row, especially when showing positive changes.